Ry Cooder Sessions

 “The Shape You’re In” (Eric Clapton) by Eric Clapton

 Eric Clapton teamed up with Ry Cooder to produce the underrated album Money and Cigarettes, which offers some of the tightest rock and roll guitar you’d hear anywhere.
-Their duels showcase their unique guitar-picking talents and styles.
+Their guitar duels showcase their unique picking talents and styles.
+The backing band includes veteran session musicians Donald “Duck” Dunn, Roger Hawkins, Peter Solley, and Albert Lee.

 “This is Hip” (Hooker) by John Lee Hooker